Blog Header Bg New

 Safety Technology Advancements of the Future

-- Wider use of drones for site surveying, inspection, and worker monitoring
+• Wider deployment of drones for site surveying, aerial inspection, progress monitoring, and worker safety oversight in hard-to-access areas

 30+ Audit and inspection checklists free for download.

-Used by more than 100,000 professionals to complete over 2,000,000 audits and inspections annually, Certainty Software by Certainty Software, Inc. is a flexible, powerful, and trusted enterprise-level audit and inspection management solution.
-We’re trusted by some of the world’s biggest construction companies to help manage workplace safety.
+More than 100,000 professionals use Certainty Software to complete over 2,000,000 audits and inspections annually.
+In fact, it is a flexible, powerful, and trusted enterprise-level audit and inspection management platform.
+Additionally, some of the world’s largest construction companies trust Certainty to help manage workplace safety, OSHA compliance, and ISO 45001 certification readiness.
 Find out more and start a free trial today!

-In the next blog in our series on construction safety, we’ll discuss the most significant construction safety issues in the next 5 years.
+In the next blog in our series on construction safety, we’ll discuss the most significant construction safety issues to watch over the next five years.

 Stay tuned!